Ngawang-Gurung/Airflow-in-WSL/README.md

 export AIRFLOW_HOME=/home/user/airflow_wsl
 ```

-> **Note:** You can set `AIRFLOW_HOME` to a directory in the Windows system using `export AIRFLOW_HOME=/mnt/c/Users/airflow_wsl/`, but it is not recommened beacuse even though files can be accessed across the operating systems, it may significantly slow down performance
+> **Note:** You can set `AIRFLOW_HOME` to a directory in the Windows system using `export AIRFLOW_HOME=/mnt/c/Users/<username>/airflow_wsl/`, but it is not recommended beacuse even though files can be accessed across the operating systems, it may significantly slow down performance.

 Save (CTRL+S) and exit (CTRL+X) the editor.
 Then, apply the changes: